chamoda/chamoda.github.io/_posts/2017-10-06-realtime-face-detection-using-opencv-and-python.markdown

 * Weak Classifier - Classifier that's little bit better than random guessing.
 * Strong Classifier - A combination of weak classifiers.
 It represents wisdom of a weighted crowd of experts.

-Adaboost itself is a inhertantly incomplete algorithm, so it's called a meta algorithm.
+AdaBoost itself is an inherently incomplete algorithm, so it's called a meta algorithm.
 Let's express the idea of strong classifier mathematically.

 $$
 H(x) = sign\Big( h_1(x) + h_2(x) +  ... +h_T(x)\Big)
 $$

 H(x) is a strong classifier which classify according to the sign of the sum of weak classifiers.
-Every weak classifier is a Haar feature combined with some other parameters I'll detail out in next few paragraphs.
+Every weak classifier is a Haar feature combined with some other parameters I'll detail in the next few paragraphs.
 Suppose there are only 3 weak classifiers so $$T = 3$$.
 Every classifier outputs +1 or -1 so sum of weak classifier will have either + or - sign.

 $$
 H(x) = sign\Big( +1 + -1 + -1 \Big)
 $$

-Here strong classifier sign is negative so it may not be a face.
-I started with this analogy but we have to also weight the weak classifiers because some classifiers may have strong influence than others.
+Here the strong classifier sign is negative so it may not be a face.
+I started with this analogy but we have to also weight the weak classifiers because some classifiers may have stronger influence than others.

-By adding weights strong classifier get little complicated but it's nothing more than a simple inequality match.
+By adding weights the strong classifier gets a little complicated but it's nothing more than a simple inequality match.

 $$
 H(x) = \begin{cases}